mmoataz3011/Chatting-MEAN/README.md

 - It provides public chatting room and private chat rooms

+- It consists of signup page , login page , dashboard and Chat room

 - The technologies used : Angular 7 - MongoDB - EXPRESS - NODE JS

 - Make the application ready to be started :